-Milnbank Housing Association, a Scottish Charity (Scottish Charity Number SCO39891), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number 1818 R(S) and having their Registered Office at 53 Ballindalloch Drive, Dennistoun, Glasgow, G31 3DQ.
-MHA take the issue of security and data protection very seriously and strictly adhere to guidelines published in the Data Protection Act of 2018 (the 2018 Act) and the General Data Protection Regulation (EU) 2016/679 (GDPR), together with any domestic laws subsequently enacted.
+Milnbank Housing Association is a Scottish Charity (Scottish Charity Number SCO39891) and a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number 1818 R(S).
+Our Registered Office is at 53 Ballindalloch Drive, Dennistoun, Glasgow, G31 3DQ.

+MHA takes the issue of security and data protection very seriously and strictly adheres to guidelines published in the Data Protection Act 2018 (the 2018 Act), the UK GDPR and the General Data Protection Regulation (EU) together with any domestic laws subsequently enacted.